← All Articles

 2. AWS if you need breadth and plan to scale aggressively (most options, strongest ecosystem)

-3. Azure if you're Microsoft-heavy (lower total cost of ownership with licenses)
+3. Azure if you're Microsoft-heavy (lower total cost of ownership with existing licences)

 Next Steps

-1. Free tier assessment: Sign up for free tiers on 1-2 platforms; build a test project
+1. Sign up for free tiers on 1-2 platforms and build a test project

-3. Check grant eligibility: Visit IMDA's PSG portal to see approved vendors and solutions
+3. Check grant eligibility at IMDA's PSG portal

-5. Plan for ongoing management: Budget for either in-house DevOps skills or a managed service partner
+5. Plan for ongoing management — budget for either in-house DevOps or a managed service partner

-Cloud migration isn't a one-time event—it's the foundation for continuous digital improvement.
-Choose wisely, but choose with the understanding that you can always optimize later.
+Cloud migration isn't a one-time event.
+It's the foundation for continuous digital improvement.
+Choose wisely, but know that you can always optimize later.

 Have questions about cloud migration for your Singapore SME?
-Reach out to discuss your specific needs.
-Cloud decisions are business decisions, and they deserve thoughtful analysis specific to your context.
+We've done this enough times to know the common pitfalls.
+Reach out to discuss your specific situation.

 Tags:cloud-migrationAWSAzureGCPSMEdigital-transformation